 Tumours of the anal glands are common in dogs, especially from middle age.
 Here is a summary of the signs, treatment and prognosis that should in no way replace the opinion of your trusted vet.

 Signs Of An Anal Sac Tumour

-Tumours are a relatively rare cause of problems in the anal sac.
-Anal glands in dogs more commonly cause problems due to impaction or infection that you can read about at the link.
+Tumours are a relatively rare disease of the anal sac.
+Most problems caused by anal glands in dogs are due to impaction or infection.
+Follow the link to learn more.

 - scooting (rubbing the bottom on the ground)

 - licking the bottom

 - an unusual smell or discharge